qdm12/ddns-updater/README.md

 ## Setup

-The program reads the configuration from a JSON configuration file.
+The program reads the configuration from a JSON object, either from a file or from an environment variable.

+1. Create a directory of your choice, say *data* with a file named **config.json** inside:

+    ```sh
+    mkdir data
+    touch data/config.json
+    # Owned by user ID of Docker container (1000)
+    chown -R 1000 data
+    # all access (for creating json database file data/updates.json)
+    chmod 700 data
+    # read access only
+    chmod 400 data/config.json
+    ```

+    *(You could change the user ID, for example with `1001`, by running the container with `--user=1001`)*

-1. First, create a JSON configuration starting from, for example:
+1. Write a JSON configuration in *data/config.json*, for example:

     ```json
     {